 Bott: Over the course of your lifetime teaching, have you seen any change in the youth?
 Is there a difference in the youth today than there was when you first started teaching?

 Cole: Well, of course the world in which they live is now more abrasive to the Holy Ghost.
 There’s so much more of the natural man that’s identified and underscored and praised and regarded in our current society that it makes it look like it’s an awful lot worse.
 Now, the world is worse, but I have a hunch that students are just about the same.
 Every time I see a young person, whether it was when I was just starting to teach or even as late as a few weeks ago when I was with a group of students, I see that when they hear the gospel and they want to please Heavenly Father, they have enabling power and really do well.
 I do feel that today’s youth are much more scripturally literate, they are more gospel-principle-based and more savvy about prophetic teachings as a group than I noticed before.
-But, I still feel that a young person living in any decade who realizes that his or her pleasing the will of our Heavenly Father will be about the same regardless of the time he or she lives.
-[Bro.
-Cole, will you please rework this sentence.]
+But I still feel that a young person living in any decade who tries to please Heavenly Father will be about the same regardless of the time he or she lives.

 Bott: How has being a CES employee impacted your life, your parents, and your family?
 I guess I’m asking in behalf of those who are either thinking about starting or just starting and saying, is it all worth it?
 The financial compensation, although adequate, is not anything that would lure you away from the bigger dollars in the future here, but what is in it for you?